 I was also half of the comedy band DooDooRonomy with the brilliantly aforementioned Aaron Fletchersmith.
 Our albums “Fools Gave Them Microphones” and “The DooDooRonomy Experience in ‘Are You DooDoo?'” are beloved by tens, nay, dozens of idiots.

 Lately, I’ve been in the ebook game.
 I wrote my first humor collection, “Senator Bigfoot n Pals”, in 2014 and finished my second and far superior collection, “Pity the Slug!”, in 2015.
 I also wrote a short diatribe on the self-help and workplace improvement industries called “Ending the Silver Bullet Cycle”.
 They’re on this site and available for free everywhere but Kindle, where it’s a dollar because apparently you can’t change the price to make it free, which is weird.

-Finally, I’m slowly writing a book of silly poems called “100 Silly Poems”.
-I’m more than halfway through and anticipate finishing it in the summer of 2037.
+Finally, I’m slowly writing a book of silly poems called “100 Silly Poems” and a novel called “Fred Dracula”.
+I work on them in my free time from work and anticipate finishing them in the summer of 2037.